-The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy.
+The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy or another section of this policy.

-Targeted carrier screening is defined as a test that screens for a known mutation in one gene associated with a specific genetic condition.
+Targeted carrier screening is defined as a test that screens via full gene sequencing or targeted mutation analysis for a pathogenic or likely pathogenic variant in a gene associated with a specific genetic condition.

-- I. Carrier screening for a genetic disorder may be considered medically necessary when: - A. The member/enrollee is considering pregnancy or is currently pregnant, AND - B. The genetic disorder is a recessive condition with a childhood onset, AND - C. One of the following: - 1.
+I. Carrier screening for a genetic disorder may be considered medically necessary when:

+- A. The member/enrollee is considering pregnancy or is currently pregnant, AND - B. The genetic disorder is a recessive condition with a childhood onset, AND - C. One of the following: - 1.
 The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant associated with the disorder, OR - 2.
-The member/enrollee's reproductive partner is a carrier for the genetic disorder, OR

-- 3. The member/enrollee or the member/enrollee's reproductive partner are members of a population known to have a carrier rate of 1% or higher for the genetic condition, OR - 4.
+The member/enrollee's reproductive partner is a carrier for the genetic disorder, OR - 3.
+The member/enrollee or the member's reproductive partner are members of a population known to have a carrier rate of 1% or higher for the genetic condition, OR - 4.
 The member/enrollee or the member/enrollee's reproductive partner has a first- or second-degree relative who is affected with the genetic disorder. - II.
-Carrier screening for a genetic disorder is considered investigational when the member/enrollee does not meet any criteria above.
+Carrier screening for a genetic disorder is considered investigational for all other indications.